arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

 Whether the write operation fails if the expression produces a warning.

 @RESTSTRUCT{keyOptions,collection_info,object,required,key_generator_type}
-A object which contains key generation options
+An object which contains key generation options.

 @RESTSTRUCT{type,key_generator_type,string,required,}
-specifies the type of the key generator.
-The currently available generators are `traditional`, `autoincrement`, `uuid` and `padded`.
+Specifies the type of the key generator.
+The available generators are `"traditional"`, `"autoincrement"`, `"uuid"`, and `"padded"`.

+@RESTSTRUCT{allowUserKeys,key_generator_type,boolean,required,}
+If set to `true`, then you are allowed to supply own key values in the `_key` attribute of a document.
+If set to `false`, then the key generator is solely responsible for generating keys and an error is raised if you supply own key values in the `_key` attribute of documents.

+@RESTSTRUCT{increment,key_generator_type,integer,optional,}
+The increment value for `autoincrement` key generator.
+Not used for other key generator types.

+@RESTSTRUCT{offset,key_generator_type,integer,optional,}
+The initial offset value for `autoincrement` key generator.
+Not used for other key generator types.

+@RESTSTRUCT{lastValue,key_generator_type,integer,required,}
+The current offset value of the `"autoincrement"` or `"padded"` key generator.
+This property is only exposed to allow restoring dumps properly.

 @RESTSTRUCT{cacheEnabled,collection_info,boolean,required,}
 Whether the in-memory hash cache for documents is enabled for this collection.

-@RESTSTRUCT{allowUserKeys,key_generator_type,boolean,required,}
-if set to `true`, then it is allowed to supply own key values in the `_key` attribute of a document.
-If set to `false`, then the key generator is solely responsible for generating keys and supplying own key values in the `_key` attribute of documents is considered an error.

-@RESTSTRUCT{lastValue,key_generator_type,integer,required,}

 @RESTSTRUCT{numberOfShards,collection_info,integer,optional,}
 The number of shards of the collection. _(cluster only)_